JohnMachado11/ReAct-Agent-plus-TextWorld/README.md

 ## What is TextWorld?

-[TextWorld](https://aka.ms/textworld) is a framework for building and playing text based games where the entire environment is described in natural language.
+[TextWorld](https://aka.ms/textworld) is a framework for building and playing text-based games where the entire environment is described in natural language.

 **TextWorld** was originally created for the training of reinforcement learning (RL) agents on natural language tasks.
-Here, I instead use an LLM (`GPT 4.1`) as the agents brain.
+Here, I instead use an LLM (`GPT-4.1`) as the agent's brain.

 Instead of pixels, the agent sees a stream of text (room descriptions, objects, inventory, rewards) and responds with text commands such as `go north`, `open door`, or `take key`.
 Under the hood, **TextWorld**: